Azure-Samples/azure-functions-java-flex-consumption-azd/README.md

 + [Using Azure Functions Core Tools (CLI)](#using-azure-functions-core-tools-cli)
 + [Using Visual Studio Code](#using-visual-studio-code)
 + The [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) version 2.4 or later.
-+ The [Java Developer Kit](https://learn.microsoft.com/en-us/azure/developer/java/fundamentals/java-support-on-azure), version 8, 11, 17, 21(Linux only).
++ The [Java Developer Kit](https://learn.microsoft.com/en-us/azure/developer/java/fundamentals/java-support-on-azure) 17, 21(Linux only).
 The JAVA_HOME environment variable must be set to the install location of the correct version of the JDK
 + [Apache Maven](https://maven.apache.org/), version 3.0 or above.

 ### Prerequisites